 - buildings purchased recently for their ‘full price,’ for example, Beit HaShalom [Peace House] between Hevron and Kiryat Arba.”

 - Hevron, the petition states, is the city in which the Jewish monarchy commenced with King David, and where Jewish settlement is anchored by ancient historic privilege, by contemporary government decisions, and by recent international agreements.
 Mass visits of hundreds of thousands of Jews each year prove that the Jewish people vote with their feet in favor of a continued Jewish presence in Hvbron.
-“Therefore,” the petition concludes, “there is no justification for the State of Israel to prevent Jews from actualizing their ‘right to purchase’ those properties that were legally purchased for their ‘full price.'”
+“Therefore,” the petition concludes, “there is no justification for the State of Israel to prevent Jews from actualizing their ‘right to purchase’ those properties that were legally purchased for their ‘full price.'”take our poll - story continues below

 The signatories include all MKs of the Likud and National Union parties, and all the United Torah Judaism MKs, except for one who is abroad.
 Among the coalition parties – Ministers and Deputy Ministers are not permitted to sign petitions – all the eligible MKs of Shas and Gil (Pensioners) signed, 7 of 9 non-ministerial Yisrael Beiteinu MKs, and 8 of Kadima’s 17 eligible MKs.
 The Kadima MKs who signed are Zev Elkin, Tzachi HaNegbi, Yoel Hasson, David Tal, Michael Nudelman, Ronit Tirosh, Avigdor Yitzchaki, and Otniel Shneller.